 Green Dot, etc. – though the primary mission of Green Dot, etc. is the reduction of power-based personal violence, we also recognize the inextricable link between effective prevention and effective intervention.
 As such, Green Dot, etc. includes, within its mission, the strengthening of intervention services and strategies across forms of violence.

 Interpersonal Violence Prevention Information Center – the purpose of this site is to disseminate the work of Dr. Paul Schewe.
 His work ranges from basis research identifying factors associated with sexual assault victimization and perpetration, to developing preventive interventions, to using evaluation and dissemination strategies to further develop existing interpersonal violence prevention programs for agencies, communities, and statewide networks of service providers.
 The focus of his research includes sexual assault, teen dating violence, domestic violence, and early childhood interventions to promote positive social-emotional development, Chicago, IL.

 Jackson Katz – is one of America's leading anti-sexist male activists.
 An educator, author and filmmaker, he is internationally recognized for his groundbreaking work in the field of gender violence prevention education with men and boys, particularly in the sports culture and the military.
-He is the co-founder of the Mentors in Violence Prevention (MVP) program, the leading gender violence prevention initiative in professional and college athletics, Long Beach, CA.
+He is the co-founder of the MVP Strategies, the leading gender violence prevention initiative in professional and college athletics, Long Beach, CA.